SupatsaraM/Python3-codeacademy/README.md

 # Python3-codeacademy
 try to test my github

-open for free course before 9Aug2022
+code from -> free course which open before 9Aug2022 on codeacademy